Standing Stone Trail: Route

 The trail crosses US Route 22 at 46.8 miles then follows an old railroad grade parallel to the highway, entering State Game Lands 112.
 At 48.3 miles it reaches the bottom of the Thousand Steps, a stairway built by hand from nearby rocks by railroad workers in 1936.
 The steps were built as a shortcut for workers to reach several different segments of a switchbacking industrial railroad that served rock quarries on the side of Jacks Mountain, above a sharp gap that had been cut by the Juniata River, and there are actually more than 1,100 steps in all.
 A climb up and down the Thousand Steps is popular with the area's fitness enthusiasts, and has been noted as one of Pennsylvania's more unique hiking options.

 After the top of the steps, the trail continues rising to the top of Jacks Mountain once again, and stays on the rocky ridgetop for about the next seven miles.
 After a steep descent off the mountain, the trail crosses PA Route 655 again and begins a lengthy, multi-step climb to the top of Stone Mountain.
 At 65.0 miles the trail enters the largest swath of Rothrock State Forest, and will remain in this tract for most of the rest of its distance.
 Just after the boundary, the trail passes briefly through Rocky Ridge Natural Area, and at 69.1 miles it passes a locally popular hawkwatching platform.
 The expansive Big Valley Vista, toward the town of Belleville, is reached at 73.8 miles, followed by a descent off of Stone Mountain.
 The trail crosses PA Route 305 and enters Greenwood Furnace State Park at 77.6 miles.
 It then re-enters Rothrock State Forest, joining the former Greenwood Spur Trail, and climbs to the top of Broad Mountain.
-After a relatively brief walk across the top of this mountain, the trail descends and enters Alan Seeger Natural Area at 82.2 miles.
+After a walk across the top of this mountain and an encounter with a defunct fire tower, the trail descends and enters Alan Seeger Natural Area at 82.2 miles.
 The trail then continues to the north, reaching Detweiler Run Natural Area and ending at a junction with the Mid State Trail at 84.2 miles.